 If you're going for a countryside-inspired kitchen, you'll be steering clear of pared-down, monochrome palettes.
 That's not to say this look is clashing and chaotic, however - while it's true that cottagecore is a style that embraces colour, shades tend to be muted rather than bright.
 There's no neon here!
 If you are wary of making a small space look even smaller or more cluttered, stick to a few warm-toned neutrals and earthy hues, and bring in smaller flashes of pattern and colour elsewhere.

 But if you love colour, consider choosing new doors in a pretty pastel shade like pink or pale blue.

-Cottagecore makes a feature of the things you use every day, so use open shelving to display your favourite crockery and cookware.
+Cottagecore makes a feature of the things you use every day.
+Use open shelving to display your favourite crockery and cookware.
 It's even better if not everything matches - you want it to look like you've inherited a collection of mismatched pieces from your grandmother!
 Charity shops and sites like eBay are great for finding pretty chinaware at bargain prices.
-Elsewhere in your kitchen, scatter small potted plants to bring some greenery into the room, and treat yourself to a tablecloth and some cushions for your dining chairs.
+Elsewhere in your kitchen, scatter small potted plants to bring some greenery into the room.
+And why not treat yourself to a tablecloth and some cushions for your dining chairs?

 The rest of your home